 Most people believe the rubber tires on a car prevent lightning strikes.
-Ironically, it’s not the rubber tires insulating the car, but rather the conductive metal framing which protects you by conducting the electricity around the vehicle and its occupants.
+Ironically, it’s not the rubber tires insulating the car, but rather the conductive metal framing which protects you.
+It does so by conducting the electricity around the exterior of the vehicle protecting the occupants sitting inside.

 The truth is, rubber tires don’t prevent lightning strikes in the least bit.
 By the time a lightning bolt reaches your car, it has been traveling for miles through the air.
 The air is many orders of magnitude more resistant than a few inches of rubber.
 So if the lightning bolt can overcome the resistance of air, it can easily overcome the resistance of a rubber tire.
 The video on the left shows a car being struck by lightning.
 If the rubber tires were truly responsible for insulating a car, then it would have never been struck.

 Here’s a good example of this principal in action.
 It’s called a Faraday Cage.
 As you can see, the man inside a conductive metal cage is perfectly safe even though hundreds of thousands of volts are hitting it.
 That’s because the electricity is being channeled by the conductive metal cage around the man and then directly into the floor where it dissipates.